jryu/jryu.github.io/backpacking/gears.markdown

 Price depends on these factors.
 Once you know the target temperature, the rest is straightforward.
 Spending more usually means a lighter bag with smaller compressed volume.

 ## Temperature Rating 🌡️

-For your first sleeping bag, I recommend a **Temperature Rating** in the 20°-30°F range.
-Assuming backpacking in California:
+⚡ **TL;DR:** For your first sleeping bag, Choose a bag rated in the 20-30°F range.

+ Assuming backpacking in California, I recommend a **Temperature Rating** in the 20°-30°F range because of following reasons:

 * Popular backpacking destinations in California are typically **above 8,000 ft**.
 * These areas are accessible only between **June and October** without snow gear.